muratk5n/thirdwave/en/README.md

 ---

-This expert Lukyanov talking some sense; "Putin is .. not a gambler".
+This expert talking some sense; "Putin is .. not a gambler".

 [[-]](https://twitter.com/Channel4News/status/1486450116454240259)

 ---

 Life and death issue is still in culture war territory.
+Fail.

 The Independent: "Laura Ingraham interview with policeman fired for opposing vaccine mandate resurfaces after he died of Covid"